- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

 Regional variation and social stratification of American English.
 Phonological and syntactic differences among the major dialects of American English.
-Prerequisite: LING 300 or graduate status or consent of instructor.
+Prerequisite: LING 300.

 Credit Hours: 3